Komal-Mathpal/Serverless-ecommerce-Backend/README.md

 ---

 ## 📍 About the Project
-The project delivers essential e-commerce backend features including **user authentication, product management, cart operations, and orders** — all powered by fully serverless infrastructure.
+The project delivers essential e-commerce backend features including **user authentication, product management, and orders** — all powered by fully serverless infrastructure.

 Because the architecture runs on AWS Lambda and API Gateway, it **automatically handles traffic spikes and load balancing without any manual server management**, ensuring smooth performance during high user activity.
 This significantly enhances **traffic control, scalability, and application reliability**.